compbioNJU/scPlantGM/README.md

 ## Advanced usage
+More comprehensive arguments of scPlantGM
-- layer_info: a format-fixed data.frame includes layers information (will be ignored if custom='None').
+- `layer_info`: a format-fixed data.frame includes layers information (will be ignored if custom='None').
 A example shown in data/layer_info_example.rda.
-- layer: layer of prediction: must be an int (0,1,2...).
+- `layer`: layer of prediction: must be an int (0,1,2...).
 In `None` and `Semi` mode, user can choose one of built-in layer: Arabidopis(`1`, `2`, `3`), Maize(`1`, `2`), Rice(`1`, `2`).
-- p_thres: a threshold for determining what level of module purity is acceptable.
+- `p_thres`: a threshold for determining what level of module purity is acceptable.
 The higher the value, the purer the module are.
-- m_thres: a threshold for determining how many modules can be accepted.
+- `m_thres`: a threshold for determining how many modules can be accepted.
 The higher the value, the more modules can be accepted.
-- x_thres: a threshold for determining whether the cell type should be ‘unknown’.
+- `x_thres`: a threshold for determining whether the cell type should be ‘unknown’.
-- cores: numbers of CPU for running.
+- `cores`: numbers of CPU for running.

 # Q&A

 # Contact us
-If you have any question, suggestion or bug found in the method.
-Feel free to contact us!
+If you have any question, suggestion or bug found in the method, feel free to contact us!
 Email: XuanKunXK@gmail.com